On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

 \subsection{The Rotor problem}

 The two-dimensional Rotor problem was first introduced in Ref.~\cite{BALSARA1999}.
 The computational domain is a $[0, 1]\times [0,1]$ area, discretised by $400\times400$ cells.
 The initial magnetic field and thermal pressure are both constant, which respectively are $\mathbf{B}=(B_x, 0, 0)^{\text{T}}$, where $B_x=2.5/\sqrt{4\pi}$, and $p=0.5$.
 The initial ambient fluid at rest has $\varrho=1$ and $\mathbf{V}=\mathbf{0}$, for $r>0.115$, where $r=[(x-0.5)^2+(y-0.5)^2]^{1/2}$.
 For the region where $r<r_0=0.1$, the initial status is $\varrho=10$, $u=-v_0(y-0.5)/r_0$, and $v=v_0(x-0.5)/r_0$, where $v_0=1$.
-For the region where $0.1<r<0.115$, the fluid quantities linearly vary, described by $\varrho=1+9f$, $u=-fv_0(y-0.5)/r_0$, and $v=fv_0(x.-0.5)/r_0$, where $f=(0.115-r)/0.015$.
+For the region where $0.1<r<0.115$, the fluid quantities linearly vary, described by $\varrho=1+9f$, $u=-fv_0(y-0.5)/r_0$, and $v=fv_0(x-0.5)/r_0$, where $f=(0.115-r)/0.015$.
 The adiabatic index used here is $\gamma=5/3$.

 Numerical solutions at $t=0.2$ are shown in Fig.~\ref{fig:Rotor}.
-The computations again use the first-order FV approximation, with $\Delta t = 0.001$ for the fully implicit time integration.
-The HDC is not imposed here to challenge the schemes.
-While the results of the two HLLD-type schemes are sharper, the HLLC-PC scheme produces a more diffusive distribution due to the abovementioned reasons.
-Here, we only show the internal energy and the same conclusion can be made based on other quantities, which are thus not shown.
+The computations again use the first-order FV approximation, with $\Delta t = 0.001$ for the fully implicit time integration {(thus CFL $\simeq 0.8$)}.
+The HDC is not imposed here to challenge the schemes, { which has little effect on the (first-order) variables in the numerical results}. {Another reason we do not use the HDC is that, as mentioned previously, Eq.~(\ref{eq:Bn}) is not equivalent to Eq.~(\ref{eq:divB}), and thus we try to minimise the contribution of the HDC.} While the results of the two HLLD-type schemes are sharper, the HLLC-ec scheme produces a more diffusive distribution due to the reasons above.
+Here, we only show the internal energy; the same conclusion can be drawn based on other quantities, which are therefore not shown.

-In the Brio-Wu shock-tube test, which is a one-dimensional problem simulated using a two-dimensional mesh, we have found that when the HDC is not imposed, the HLLD scheme may produce a significantly higher $B_x$ error in the low plasma $\beta$ area (equivalent to $\nabla \cdot\mathbf{B}$ error in a one-dimensional case, not shown), in comparison to the HLLC/D-PC schemes.
-However, in the present Rotor test, the $\nabla\cdot\mathbf{B}$ error of the HLLD scheme is slightly smaller than that of the HLLD-PC scheme.
+In the Brio-Wu shock-tube test, which is a one-dimensional problem simulated using a two-dimensional mesh, we have found that when the HDC is not imposed, the HLLD scheme may produce a significantly higher $B_x$ error in the low plasma $\beta$ area (equivalent to $\nabla \cdot\mathbf{B}$ error in a one-dimensional case, not shown), in comparison to the HLLC/D-ec schemes.
+However, in the present Rotor test, the $\nabla\cdot\mathbf{B}$ error of the HLLD scheme is slightly smaller than that of the HLLD-ec scheme.
 While the difference is slight, the original HLLD scheme may more accurately approximate fluid quantities, which dominate the solutions in this (relatively) high plasma $\beta$ case.
 Therefore, we introduce the following test case with a lower plasma $\beta$.